 If you freeze it with the shrimps/chicken etc. you have to let it defrost in the fridge overnight.
 Defrosting in a pot by cooking it until it’s not frozen anymore overcooks the protein and it becomes all dry or chewy.

 If you are an uber-organized person then, by all means, freeze the complete soup.
 Put in the fridge the night before, then reheat in a pot only until it starts to boil and immediately remove from heat and eat immediately.

 If you are a mess (hello my friend), freeze only the Coconut Curry Soup Broth with the vegetables.
 Take out of the freezer and dump in a pot and heat on medium-low while preparing protein in a separate pan to then mix together.

 Important things to consider when cooking shrimps or scallops

 Shrimps and scallops tend to be super expensive when you buy them fresh though you live far from the sea.
 You can easily use frozen.
 They defrost super easy and fast.
 Put in cold water for 20-ish minutes or until completely defrosted.
 Rinse and drain!
-Then lay individually on a paper towel to absorb water and pat dry with more paper tower from the top to ensure they are completely dry.
+Then lay individually on a paper towel to absorb water and pat dry with more paper towels from the top to ensure they are completely dry.

 Here is the reason why this is important.
 If you fry them in a pan they get beautiful color and texture.
 If you “cook” them in water or “steam” them in their own juices they become small and chewy and yucky.
 Take the time to pat them dry.

 Coconut Curry Soup